PadmarajBhat/Real-Time-Analytics-on-Hadoop/ApacheKafka.md

                   * no fixed schema , key value pair
                   * records are stored in the order of arrival

-               * sharding: horizontal partitioning - based on the hashing on key.
+               * No Sharding: only horizontal partitioning - based on the hashing on key.
                   * Shard: some tuples may be present in all the shards (unlike horizontal partitioning)
                   * this helps when there are multiple consumer to a topic to process the data parallel.

-               * replicas:
+               * Replication:
                   * There can be n number brokers in a kafka cluster
                       * n number of cluster node/ brokers are split into One leader and rest followers
                   * producers write into leader and it is leader responsibility to replicate the same to followers
                   * one of follower will become a leader post current leader failure
                     * there may be a data loss when take over happens if the producer has opted to wait till only leader sync and not with replicas
+               * Availability
+                  * at most : consumer reads a message, update the position and process message.
+In this case if the failure is post  updation of index, we loose the data when the consumer comes back becuase index is alread forwarded.

+                  * at least : consumer reads a message, processes it and then update the position.
+In this case if the failure happens post processing then the consumer might read the message again and thus leading to duplicate processing.

+                  * exactly once: transaction based updation, where in which it rolls back if the consumer fails

         * start a topic
             * is like a table but not a table.
 Related logical records are stored against a topic.
         * start a producer